Aquaveo/NWM-BigQuery-Tutorial/docs/source/Error Handling and Add Graph Loading Animation.rst

 -------------------------
 Next, we'll add a loading animation to the graph when the data is being loaded.
 This will provide a visual cue that the data is being loaded.

-First, download this animation `GIF` ADD DOWNLOAD HERE or select any image or GIF you'd like and save it to the `tethysapp/nwm_bigquery_tutorial/public/images` directory.
+First, download this animation gif :download:`here <images/graph_loading_gif.gif>` or select any image or GIF you'd like and save it to the `tethysapp/nwm_bigquery_tutorial/public/images` directory.

 Next, add this code to your main.js file within your form submit event listener: